 In general, inside information should be disclosed in a manner ensuring that it is capable of being disseminated to as wide a public as possible.
-This is why the Agency believes that the disclosure of inside information through platforms has its merits and why, in the following understanding by the Agency of effective and timely disclosure, this disclosure mechanism is considered as the most effective.
+This is why the Agency believes that the disclosure of inside information through platforms has its merits and why, in the following understanding by the Agency of effective and timely disclosure, this disclosure mechanism is considered effective.

-As regards disclosing inside information effectively, the Agency, currently and at least for an interim phase, considers the following dual approach for disclosure mechanisms:
+As regards disclosing inside information effectively, the Agency, currently and at least for an interim phase, considers the following dual approach for disclosure mechanisms to meet this requirement:

-- if platforms for the disclosure of inside information exist, for instance operated by Transmission System Operators7 (TSOs) (e.g. RTE-UFE transparency initiative) or energy exchanges (e.g. Nord Pool Spot, EEX Transparency platform etc.), in accordance with Regulations (EC) No 714/2009 and (EC) No 715/2009, including guidelines and network codes adopted pursuant to those Regulations, market participants with inside information to disclose should use such disclosure mechanisms, if not otherwise specified in relevant rules and regulations, or by the competent NRA.
+- if platforms for the disclosure of inside information exist, for instance operated by Transmission System Operators9 (TSOs) (e.g. RTE-UFE transparency initiative) or energy exchanges (e.g. Nord Pool Spot, EEX Transparency platform etc.), or if transparency platforms exist in accordance with Regulations (EC) No 714/2009, (EC) No 715/2009, including guidelines and network codes adopted pursuant to those Regulations, including Commission Regulation (EC) No 543/2013, market participants should use such platforms, if not otherwise specified in relevant rules and regulations, or by the competent NRA.
 According to Article 4(4) of REMIT, such publication of inside information, including in aggregated form, in accordance with Regulation (EC) No 714/2009 or (EC) No 715/2009, or guidelines and network codes adopted pursuant to those Regulations, constitutes simultaneous, complete and effective public disclosure.

+Concerning the disclosure of inside information through platforms, the Agency considers that the notion of effective disclosure requires that the platform used by the market participant fulfils the minimum quality requirements listed in Chapter 7.2.2.

-Such platforms should also be used for the disclosure of further inside information.
-This means that a simultaneous publication on the market participant's website is not necessary if a transparency platform is used which discloses inside information in a timely manner.
-The possibility of using only the transparency platform will decrease the organisational burden on the market participant.
-In addition, the Agency believes that the use of transparency platforms leads to easier accessible information for all market participants. - if adequate transparency platforms do not yet exist or simultaneously to a publication through a platform for the disclosure of inside information, market participants may be allowed, at least for an interim period and unless otherwise specified, to publish inside information which they possess on their own website.
-However, where such disclosure mechanism is chosen, it is important that disclosure of inside information enhances the level of transparency across the EU and does not distort the dissemination of information.
-Information shall therefore be disclosed in a manner ensuring that it is capable of being disseminated to as wide a public as possible, including the media.
-Therefore, inside information shall be disclosed by a market participant free of charge, in a non-discriminatory, user-friendly and quantifiable manner.
-The information should be published in the official language(s) of the relevant Member State and in English or in English only.
+A simultaneous publication on the market participant's website is not necessary if a platform is used which discloses inside information in a timely manner.
+The possibility of using only the platform will decrease the organisational burden on the market participant.
+In addition, the Agency believes that the use of platforms leads to easier access to information for all market participants.